 How To Tie A Bandana Around Your Neck – Step 1: Fold It Into A Triangle

-If you don’t want to remove the tag, make sure the tag is at the center point of the triangle, and not a side point.
+The first step for creating a bandana necklace is to fold the bandana into a triangle.
+If you don’t want to remove the tag on your bandana, make sure it’s at the center point of the triangle, and not a side point.
 This will successfully hide the tag.

-Step 4: Tie a knot.
+Step 4: Tie A Knot

-Next, tie one knot into it about 4 inches away from your neck.
-I tie the knot by placing the right side over the left side and then flip the left side into the opening above it that you’ve created.
-Pull the scarf tails to move the knot up if need be.
+Next, tie one knot into your bandana about 4 inches away from your neck.
+I tie the knot by placing the right side over the left side and then flipping the left side into the opening above it that you’ve created.
+You can pull the scarf tails to move the knot up if need be.

-Step 5: Tie another knot.
+Step 5: Tie More Knots

-You will notice that the last knot you tied has made the last bits of scarf sticking out more vertical than the last knot you tied.
-This makes the next steps of tying a knot around the knots you just made easy.
-To tie a knot around the knots you just made, take the two bits of scarf left and point them towards your neck to make a knot behind the knots you just made.
+At this point, you should have two little scarf tails a little under 4 inches long that should stick out vertically.
+You’ll then use those scarf tails to tie one last knot around the other knots and hide the extra fabric.
+To do that, take the two bits of scarf left and point them towards your neck to make a knot behind the other knots.
 This successfully hides the last of bit scarf from sticking out for a scarf look your Grandmother didn’t wear.

 Photos by Dayley Photography